Introducer of Ambassadors: The conductor de embajadores and the Habsbourg ceremonial

 These changes at the royal court also affected diplomatic ceremonies, whose personnel became more specialized.
 It was during the reign of Philip IV that the position of introducer of ambassadors was established.
 For this position, "prudent people with experience in business matters and fluent in foreign languages" were sought.
-Their function was to "guide ambassadors to court, receive them, organize their audiences, and provide everything necessary for their care".
+Their function was to "guide ambassadors to court, receive them, organize their audiences and provide everything necessary for their care".

 During the reign of Philip V, the diplomatic ceremony that had been in use since the previous dynasty was described.
 It began with the conductor de embajadores (Note: Conductor literally means "driver", but in this contexts means "the person who leads" the ambassadors before the court.), who started the ceremony by receiving the ambassador in a horse-drawn carriage two leagues (about 10 kilometers) from the court, from where he drove him to his lodgings.
 Once in his chambers, his arrival was communicated to the monarch and the minister of state.
 The ambassador then handed the minister of state a copy of his letters of credence and explained the purpose of his visit, before setting up the first royal audience.
-In the case of ambassadors from the Holy Roman Empire first, and those from the King of France later, the reception by the monarch took place on the day of their arrival, as they received preferential treatment as "domestic ambassadors", that is, representatives of the family.
+In the case of ambassadors from the Holy Roman Empire first, and those from the Kingdom of France later, the reception by the monarch took place on the day of their arrival, as they received preferential treatment as "domestic ambassadors", that is, representatives of the family.